Waitlisting will be available for all Spring 2021 courses. Students will have the option to choose to waitlist for a course that is closed.

 Priority registration occurs only once at the beginning of the registration period.
 After the initial week of registration, all other registration is on a first-come, first-served basis.
 Individual departments who choose not to use the automated waitlisting feature and manage their own waiting lists may give priority according to class level.
 All classes that use the automated waitlisting feature will function on a first-come, first-served basis.

-Yes.
-Although you may not register for two or more sections of the same class, you may add yourself to the waiting lists of more than one section of a course.
-For example, you may be registered for a course, but you would like to take the course at a different time.
-The system will allow you to stay in your current section and also get on the waiting list for additional sections of the course.
-If you are notified via email that a seat is now available in a different section, you must first drop the class for which you are registered, and then you may register for the section in which you were previously waitlisted.
+No, you may not register for two or more sections of the same class, you may add yourself to the waiting lists of one section of a course.
 As a common courtesy to other students, it is expected that you will drop yourself from any classes or waiting lists that you do not intend to take.

 Yes.
 Although you may not register for courses with time conflicts, you may add yourself to the waiting lists of courses that have time conflicts with courses for which you are registered or with other courses that you have waitlisted.
 If you are notified via email that a seat is now available for a waitlisted class, you must drop any course for which you are registered that has a time conflict before you may register for the waitlisted course.

 All registration holds must be cleared prior to any registration activity (this includes waitlisted classes).
 Types of Holds: Admissions Hold, Advisor Hold, Athletics Hold, Bursar Hold, Campus Ministry Hold, Health Services Hold, Library Hold, Registrar Hold, Security Hold, etc.